 Egypt Compensation Laws

 Egypt’s President Abdel Fattah el-Sisi authorized a minimum wage increase that began in 2019.
-Now, the minimum wage is 2,000 Egyptian pounds (EGP) instead of 1,200 EGP.
+Now, the minimum wage for private sector is 2,400 Egyptian pounds (EGP) from January 2022.
 Employees who work more than 40 hours a week should receive overtime of 35% their normal pay during daylight hours and 70% for work at night.
 Any work on an employee’s day off or holidays should get compensated at 100% according to Egyptian compensation laws.
+If the employee worked extra hours more that the agreed hours in the contract, employee should receive his normal pay in addition to 35% extra of his day light payment and 70% of his work at night.
+Any work on an employee’s day off, should be compensated by his normal payment for that and an alternate day off in the next week, and if the employee worked in a public holiday, he should be compensated with double pay of that day in addition to his normal pay.

 Guaranteed Benefits in Egypt